Gerard Tucker

-Gerard Kennedy Tucker OBE (18 February 1885 – 24 May 1974) was an Anglican priest in Melbourne, Australia.
+Gerard Kennedy Tucker OBE (18 February 1885 – 24 May 1974, sometimes referred to as G. Kennedy Tucker, was an Anglican priest in Melbourne, Australia.
 Tucker founded the Brotherhood of St Laurence in 1930 and the forerunner of Oxfam Australia in 1953.

 Early life

 Tucker was born in the vicarage of Christ Church, South Yarra, Melbourne, where his father (the Rev Horace Finn Tucker) was the vicar.
 He was educated at Melbourne Church of England Grammar School.
 From childhood he wanted to follow his father and grandfather as a priest.
 He worked briefly in a sugar factory and on a relation's farm, but his father finally agreed that he should study for the priesthood.
 In 1906 he entered St Wilfrid's Theological College, Cressy and in 1908 moved to St John's Theological College, Melbourne.

 Association of the Divine Call

 In 1908, two students at St John's decided to form a religious community, the Association of the Divine Call, with three-year vows of celibacy.
 The two students were Maurice Richard Daustini Kelly and Tucker.
 Three other students joined.
 The establishment of the Association received a lukewarm response from Archbishop Lowther Clarke, and, after ordination to the diaconate in 1910, the members of the community went their own ways.
 Kelly became a member of the Community of the Ascension in Goulburn in 1921, but died just five years later.